08021976-22022006/System-Design/System Design - Notes.md

 Types of Cohesion:

-&nbsp;	Degree of cohesion moves from low to high

-&nbsp;	1.
-Coincidence Cohesion (Worst)

-&nbsp;		Modules having no meaning relationship.

-&nbsp;		Example: Class contains 2 functions:

-&nbsp;			Calculate bill

-&nbsp;			Printing Logo

-&nbsp;	2.
-Logical Cohesion

-&nbsp;		Modules are grouped because they fall under the same category, but perform different task.

-&nbsp;		Example: A CAB Service App Project

-&nbsp;			Developer

-&nbsp;			Marketing

-&nbsp;			DevOps

-&nbsp;

-&nbsp;	3.
-Procedural Cohesion

-&nbsp;		Functions are grouped because they execute in a specific sequence.

-&nbsp;		Example: A Authentication System

-&nbsp;			Take credentials from user

-&nbsp;			Check permissions

-&nbsp;			Give token and authorize

-&nbsp;

-&nbsp;	4.
-Sequential Cohesion

-&nbsp;		Functions are grouped because output of one is the input of next function

-&nbsp;		Example: Calculation radius, area, circumference of circle

-&nbsp;

-&nbsp;	5.
-Functional Cohesion (Best)

-&nbsp;		All modules contribute to a single well defined task.

-&nbsp;		Example: Web Development

-&nbsp;			1.
-Model: Entity

-&nbsp;			2.
-Service: Operations

-&nbsp;			3.
-Repository: To perform database task

-&nbsp;			4.
-Connection termination

-&nbsp;			5.
-Config

-&nbsp;			6.
-Utils
+ 	Degree of cohesion moves from low to high

+ 	1. Coincidence Cohesion (Worst)

+ 		Modules having no meaning relationship.

+ 		Example: Class contains 2 functions:

+ 			Calculate bill

+ 			Printing Logo

+ 	2. Logical Cohesion

+ 		Modules are grouped because they fall under the same category, but perform different task.

+ 		Example: A CAB Service App Project

+ 			Developer

+ 			Marketing

+ 			DevOps

+ 	3. Procedural Cohesion

+ 		Functions are grouped because they execute in a specific sequence.

+ 		Example: A Authentication System

+ 			Take credentials from user

+ 			Check permissions

+ 			Give token and authorize

+ 	4. Sequential Cohesion

+ 		Functions are grouped because output of one is the input of next function

+ 		Example: Calculation radius, area, circumference of circle

+ 	5. Functional Cohesion (Best)

+ 		All modules contribute to a single well defined task.

+ 		Example: Web Development

+ 			1. Model: Entity

+ 			2. Service: Operations

+ 			3. Repository: To perform database task

+ 			4. Connection termination

+ 			5. Config

+ 			6. Utils